DIRECTOR OF DEVELOPMENT

 Essential Job Functions

-- Support the Hispanic Society’s overall fundraising efforts for programs, operating budget and Capital Campaign, including the management of all grant requests and awards.
+- Manage the Hispanic Society’s overall fundraising efforts for programs, operating budget and Capital Campaign.
+Work closely with the Executive Director and Chief Executive Officer and the Board of Trustees on development strategies and prospect cultivation.

 - Work with the Business Office to ensure accuracy of gift/donation records and deposits; and comply with audit standards.

-- Minimum of two to 5 years of fundraising experience, preferably in a small or mid-sized NYC arts organization.
+- Minimum of 5-7 years of fundraising experience, preferably in a NYC arts organization.

 - Proven track record of developing and executing capital campaign and major giving plans.